This post includes affiliate links.

 It is almost Christmas time, and I really feel like my hubby and I need to be in style when it comes to the holidays.
-Imagine sitting in front of the TV watching Christmas movies and you and your spouse wear similar booties that keep you warm, but not too warm and make you feel really special.
+Imagine sitting in front of the TV watching Christmas movies and you and your spouse are wearing similar booties that keep you warm, and make you feel really special.

 It’s a great feeling, right?

 So, how about some Santa and Elf Booties?
-Now, is just the question who wears which one?
+Now, the question is who wears which one?
 As red is my favorite color, I will probably wear the Santa ones and my hubby gets the Elf ones.
 We will look so cute together.